tfitzpat/accellera-style-guide/accellera/chapter-2.md

    caption-position="top"
 %}

-In addition, the root directory also constains some configuration settings to enable flow installation, automation and/or deployment.
-Normally technical editor(s) do onot have to change these files.
+In addition, the root directory also contains some configuration settings to enable flow installation, automation and/or deployment.
+Normally technical editor(s) do not have to change these files.

 ## 2.2 Standard document creation

 The root directory to store the standard document is `standard`.
-This directory will contain the document source fles in markdown format.
+This directory will contain the document source files in markdown format.

 Table X below gives an overview of the default of the repository.